 Where: 600 Water St., SW

-In true garden party fashion, there will be lawn games like life-sized Jenga and cornhole as well as live music.
-Loudoun Valley serves as a scenic backdrop while you enjoy table-side tea and wine service plus tea fare (read: small bites).
+For get basic brunch.
+Bluemont Vineyards is creating family-style breakfast boards little fingers can help themselves to.
+Loudoun Valley serves as a scenic backdrop while you enjoy breakfast and wine service.
 Established in 2007, the vineyard has seven varietals of grapes and produces an average of 6,500 cases of wine each year.
 Note: Reservations are required.

 Where: 18755 Foggy Bottom Rd., Bluemont, VA